 Most people live side by side but separately, often in self-enclosed, ethnically homogeneous enclaves, guarding their ‘irreducible uniqueness’.
 Mixture, mixed marriages and mixed schools are deemed undesirable; even nursery schools are ethnically segregated.
 This is the result of a clash of two distinct inflections of nationalism…”

-~ A gemutlich segregation by Stefano Fait.
+A gemütlich segregation by Stefano Fait.

 Only in 1981, the Walther monument has been put back in its original location, a citizens’ committee had been campaigning for its return to Waltherplatz since 1976.
 Now he stands there and watches how politics and multiculturalism work in South Tyrol while the birds sing and people from every walk of life go by…

-Walter von der Vogelweide the Minnesinger of Bolzano
+Walther von der Vogelweide the Minnesinger of Bolzano

 So let’s shed some light on the troubadour’s life and tribulations.
 As an introduction to a brief extract upon Walther von der Vogelweide, take Longfellow’s beautiful little poem: